Sunday, May 12, 2024

 Treplev is the real center of the play, both for his love for Nina and his resentment of Trigorin as a representative of a more established literary order Treplev despises.
 He is something of a revolutionary.

-Chekhov was an iconoclast, too, crafting a new form of drama known as realism.
+Chekhov was an iconoclast, too, crafting a new form of drama that would transform the stage.
 Treplev declares early in the play that “We need new forms,” and inveighs often about popular drama being too conventional in its construction and artificial in its effect.

 The cottage where Chekhov wrote The Seagull at his Melikovo estate, 40 miles south of Moscow.
 A persistent question concerns the title: There are no seagulls in this part of Russia.
 Was something lost in translation?
 Or was Chekhov being playful?